 AMY GOODMAN: Chalmers Johnson has just finished his trilogy.
 The first was Blowback, then Sorrows of Empire, now Nemesis: The Last Days of the American Republic.
 We’ll be back with the conclusion of the interview in a minute.

 AMY GOODMAN: We return to the conclusion of my interview with Chalmers Johnson.
 Professor Johnson is a noted expert on Asia politics.
 He has authored a number of books on the Chinese revolution, on Japanese economic development.
-In his thirty years in the University of California system, Johnson served as chair of the Center for Chinese Studies at the University of California, Berkeley.
+In his 30 years in the University of California system, Johnson served as chair of the Center for Chinese Studies at the University of California, Berkeley.
 I asked him to talk about China’s role as a growing world power.

 CHALMERS JOHNSON: I’m optimistic about China.
 I think that they have shown a remarkable movement toward moderation.
 I believe that the public supports them, because they’ve done something that the public wanted done and was extremely fearful about, namely the dismantling of a Leninist economy without reducing the conditions that occurred in Yeltsin’s Russia, that China has — it’s unleashed its fantastic growth potential and is moving ahead with great power and insight.